-- Autoimmune disease: This is when the immune system attack the body's own cells.
+- Autoimmune disease: This is when the immune system attacks the body's own cells.
 Examples include rheumatoid arthritis and celiac disease.

 - Infection: Certain viral and bacterial infections that transform lymphocytes increase the risk, such as the Epstein-Barr virus (EBV), which causes glandular fever.

 - Breast implants: These can cause anaplastic large cell lymphoma in the breast tissue.

 - Body weight and diet: Obesity has been implicated in the development of lymphoma, although more research is needed to confirm the link.